bogeeee/restfuncs/transformer/readme.md

 }
 ````

-In the next stage, the TYPIA transformer will replace all
+2. The [Typia transformer](https://typia.io/) will then replace all `typia.validate<T>` expressions with the actual validation code body.
+Typia calls this "ahead of time validation".
+At runtime this is used to validate evil input and serialize/deserialize from json/protobuf in an ultra fast way (future).
-`typia.validate<T>` expressions with the actual validation code body.
-Typia calls this "ahead of time validation"
+3. The [typescript-rtti transformer](https://typescript-rtti.org/) adds type-info decorations for all compiled symbols (that's all this `__RΦ` stuff in the .js).
+At runtime, this allows restfuncs to easily navigate through- and inspect all the type hierarchy.
+I.e when mapping REST parameter names to the remote methods arguments, for better error diagnosis, or for the upcoming API browser.